raj713335/INTELEGIX/README.md

     1. Detects if a Driver is drowsy.
     2. Uses a custom trained model based on yolov4 Darknet architecture to detect if a person is smoking while driving.
     3. Uses a custom trained model based on yolov4 Darknet architecture to detect if a person is using cell phone while driving.
+    4. If the person in violating any of the above specified protocols then it signals violation.
+    5. Sends the violating image sample in the Telegram Group Via Rest API with the use of Tokens and Bot.